mrdoob/three.js/threejs/lessons/threejs-debugging-javascript.md

 required for you to provide an MCVE which stands for Minimal, Complete, Verifiable, Example.

 The **Minimal** part is important.
-Let's say you where having an issue with the path moviement in the last example of the [loading a gLTF article](threejs-load-gltf.html).
+Let's say you where having an issue with the path movement in the last example of the [loading a gLTF article](threejs-load-gltf.html).
 That example has many parts.
 Listing them out it has

 1. A bunch of HTML
 2. Some CSS